chaos-mesh/website/docs/upgrade-to-2.0.md

 :::warning

-We are no longer uploading migration files because Chaos Mesh 2.0 has been released for a long time, and these files have not been modified for a long time.
+We have ceased uploading migration files with each version release, as Chaos Mesh 2.0 has been released for a long time.

+The last upload was at `v2.7.2`.

 :::